AnyLog-co/documentation/training/Session II (Deployment).md

 * Each node accessible by IP and Port (remove firewalls restrictions).
 * [Docker](https://docs.docker.com/) & [Docker Compose](https://docs.docker.com/compose/) installed (navigate to [Get Docker](https://docs.docker.com/get-docker/) site to access
    the Docker download that’s suitable for your platform).
-* To enable the questionnaire, install the following packages (these packages are redundant for deployments with pre-packaged configurations, or if the questionnaire is not used to create the **anylog_configs.env** file):
+* To enable the questionnaire (optional), install the following packages (these packages are redundant for deployments with pre-packaged configurations, or if the questionnaire is not used to create the **anylog_configs.env** file):
     - [Python](https://www.python.org/downloads/)
     - [Dotenv](https://pypi.org/project/python-dotenv/)